 Protect your skin when in the sun

 Unlike other laser tattoo removal systems that can burn and damage the skin, with NAAMA's unique LightSense™ laser system, there is no need to alter your lifestyle or avoid sunlight whilst undergoing treatment.
 Simply, protect your skin with a sun-safe skincare routine and use a moisturising sunscreen with high SPF when exposing your treatment area to direct sunlight within two weeks of your treatment.
 Exposing your skin to direct sunlight without protection whilst it is still recovering can lead to changes in pigmentation.

 Please note, if you are treating coloured ink and tan deeply between sessions such that it materially alters the colour of your skin, we may need to reassess your treatment schedule.
 Please contact your consultant in this instance.

 Smoking and alcohol dehydrate the body, so it’s vital that (at the very least) you smoke far less, and drink alcohol only in moderation, ideally avoiding them altogether.
 Both alcohol and cigarettes are essentially toxins, and the more toxins you can reduce within the body, the better your immune system will function.

 Eat well, sleep well, and try not to stress

 According to Dr Steve Hubert, “A healthy diet, healthy sleep and a healthy mind” are key ingredients to a healthy immune system.
-Opt for high fiber foods which nourish the body, like leafy greens, nuts, fatty fish, citrus fruits and whole grains and do your best to reduce your intake of processed, unhealthy food with high sugar contents.
+Opt for high fibre foods which nourish the body, like leafy greens, nuts, fatty fish, citrus fruits and whole grains and do your best to reduce your intake of processed, unhealthy food with high sugar contents.
 This will lessen the load on your immune system.

 Stress can cause the immune system to become congested, which makes it much less efficient.
 Meditation, yoga, light exercise and laughter are ingredients to a healthy mind and therefore, directly feed into a healthy immune system.